ondraslim/HUGs/README.md

 ## Installation

-Instalation via available NuGet packages in the `packages/` folder.
+Instalation via available NuGet packages in the `packages/` folder, which you should **add to your NuGet Package sources in NuGet Package Manager**.
 Reference all 3 packages in the project, add DDD schemas and configuration in desired format and during build-time, the source code is generated.

 ### Requirements

-The newest version of Visual Studio, .NET and C\# is recommended.
+Visual Studio 2022 is required for the framework; additionally, the sample project requires .NET 6.

 ## Usage